CluelessD3v/RemoteHub/README.md

 ```

-*That's pretty much the pattern to use Remote hub*
+*That's pretty much the pattern to use Remote hub, Function works exactly the same*

 # Footnotes: